 - You must not have any overdue public debts.
 Read more

 - You must not have received certain types of public benefits for a period of three years prior to submitting your application for permanent residence, or while your application is being processed.
 Read more

 - You must have submitted a signed declaration of integration and active citizenship in Denmark.
 Read more

 - You must have passed the Danish language test 1 or a Danish language test of an equivalent or higher level.
 Read more

 - You must have held a regular full-time employment and/or been enrolled in an educational programme in Denmark for at least three of the five years prior to submitting your application for a permanent residence permit.
 Read more

-- You must be working or studying at the time of becoming eligible for a permanent residence permit.
+- You must continue to be working or studying at the time when the Danish Immigration Service decides the case

 If you do not meet the requirements for a permanent residence permit